-- Catteries and boarding facilities get booked up months in advance so require careful planning.
+- A cat day care or boarding facility can get booked up months in advance so require careful planning.
 For short-notice cat care requirements, this means catteries are often unsuitable.

-- Catteries and boarding facilities can be expensive.
+- Cat day cares and boarding facilities can be expensive.

 - Most boarding facilities require you to drop off your cat within a short time frame, adding extra complication and stress onto planning your trip.